Regrow Ag.

 old tool, new questions

-A new mapping tool would need to be able to show insights for 12 possible key performance indications (KPI’s) that each fell into one of two categories: agricultural practices and outcomes.
+A new mapping tool would need to be able to show insights for 12 key performance indicators (KPI's) that each fell into one of two categories: agricultural practices and outcomes.
 Clients needed to be able to draw insights from combinations of these KPI’s in order to understand the effects of transitioning to more sustainable land management.

 PROJECT DEFINITION